battleaxedotco/tool-docs/docs/freebies/beatgrid.md

 Nope.
 The point of this is to provide musical timing markers, and this means they will not always line up to your frame-rate.
 But that's ok.
 Using `SHIFT` to snap keys or layers will round to the nearest frame.

 ### Why not just have all the beats as markers on the layer?
-Rather than destroy you timeline with markers or wreck the ability to use `J`/`K` keyboard shortcuts to navigate the timeline, there are multiple levels of detail.
+Rather than destroy your timeline with markers or wreck the ability to use `J`/`K` keyboard shortcuts to navigate the timeline, there are multiple levels of detail.
 This is a choice for an extra step, but I prefer the ability to zoom out and see less musical detail.
 Similar to an audio DAW like Ableton, Audition, Logic.

 ### What's the point of all this?
 When I start a project I will often have a target length in mind but I need to know what musical timing would fit based on the number of measures and how I want the music to progress or resolve through the piece.
 Whether you're writing music or searching for a track that will fit a project length, knowing a rough musical timing can be pretty helpful.